xd009642/tarpaulin/README.md

     # bash <(curl -s https://codecov.io/bash)
   fi
 ```

+If you rely on certain nightly features you may need to change the `before_script` to
+`before_cache` to force tarpaulin to reinstall each time.
+However, if it can be avoided it
+will speed up your CI runs.

 Alternatively, there are the prebuilt docker images or the travis-install shell script.
 The travis-install script will install the latest tagged release built on travis to your